LA's mayor gets hard-to-find vaccine shot amid COVID crisis

 Last month, when the mayor was asked when he would receive the vaccine, he said, “I’ll wait for my place when it would naturally come, and not go ahead of that. ...
 When they tell me I would normally get it, that’s when I’m going to get it.”

-The mayor made the statement at a time when he was quarantined at home, after his 9-year-old daughter tested positive for the coronavirus.
+The mayor made the statement when he was quarantined at home, after his 9-year-old daughter tested positive for the coronavirus.
 Garcetti tested negative at the time.

+In an online briefing later Thursday, Garcetti reiterated he was following the advice of medical personnel based on his involvement at the stadium, not jumping in line in front of others.

+He answered “no” when asked if he was concerned the public might see his vaccination as a sign of insider privilege at a time when millions are waiting for the same chance.

 Garcetti received his first dose with widespread confusion in the county, home to 10 million people, over the availability and distribution of the vaccine.
 There are over 1 million confirmed coronavirus cases in the county, according to state figures.